Lack of product mix variety, failure to leverage GI tag led to tea exports slowdown: Experts | Headlines

 ''However, the GI tag hardly had any impact on the Indian tea prices which has rarely moved above the USD 2,000- 3,000 per tonne average range.
 This could be a result of the way these two countries brand their products in the global market,'' the study said.

-It also pointed out that although India exported 50 percent more tea than Sri Lanka in 2019, the value of exports in terms of the dollar for both the countries was essentially the same, indicating the stark price difference of the produce in the two countries.
+It also pointed out that although India exported 50 per cent more tea than Sri Lanka in 2019, the value of exports in terms of dollar for both the countries was essentially the same, indicating the stark price difference of the produce in the two countries.

 However, Patra contradicted the findings of the report that the value of exports of both countries is almost the same, despite India exporting more tea than Sri Lanka in 2019.

-In the recent past, the quality of Indian tea has considerably improved, resulting in the generation of higher unit prices, he claimed.
+In the recent past, the quality of Indian tea has considerably improved, resulting in generation of higher unit price, he claimed.

 ''Sri Lanka's tea industry has complete back-up from its government, while Indian tea exporters do not get similar support from Delhi,'' he underlined.